Chinese brokers woken from global dreams by market emergency

 "Investors are extremely unimpressed with their sudden conscription into national service, and you can see that in their share prices," said Matthew Smith, a strategist who covers the China financials sector for Macquarie.

 Citic Securities stock is down more than 23 percent in Hong Kong since Monday.
-Shares in Guotai Junan International Holdings, the offshore arm of China’s biggest securities firm, have fallen more than 28 percent.
+Shares in Guotai Junan International Holdings (1788.HK), the offshore arm of China’s biggest securities firm, have fallen more than 28 percent.

-Shares in Guolian Securities, which started trading on Monday, have dropped about 40 percent.
+Shares in Guolian Securities (1456.HK), which started trading on Monday, have dropped about 40 percent.

 Bond spreads for securities houses have also widened.